Our Top Picks

 Best Handheld: Zulay Metal Lemon Lime Squeezer

-If the only juice you need is an occasional lemon or lime, the Zulay squeezer has you covered.
-It has separate sections to fit larger and smaller fruits and is simple to use, clean, and stash away in your kitchen drawer.
-Made from coated aluminum, it’s incredibly sturdy and dishwasher safe.
+Extracting citrus juice can be challenging.
+This squeezer has separate sections to fit larger and smaller fruits and is simple to use, clean, and stash away in your kitchen drawer.
+Made from coated aluminum, it’s incredibly sturdy and dishwasher-safe.

 07 of 08

 Best for Easy Cleaning: KitchenAid EasyClean Juicer

 Ceramic disk for shredding to make cleanup easier

 A common complaint about juicers is that while it can take a few seconds to make the juice, cleanup can take much longer.
 The EasyClean juicer from KitchenAid aims to solve that problem by using a ceramic disk for shredding, rather than sharp metal teeth that are tricky to clean.
 (Online reviewers do note, however, that there are still a number of parts to clean.)